Legal services provided by P.J. Richer Law Corp

 The court may, notwithstanding that the document or writing was not executed in compliance with any or all of the formal requirements imposed by this Act, order that the document or writing, as the case may be, be fully effective as though it had been executed in compliance with all the formal requirements imposed by this Act as the will of the deceased.

-At best, if the will kit is relatively clear and unambiguous, a court will undoubtedly grant the request.
-However, it adds time and cost.
-At worst, if the will is ambiguous and potential beneficiaries are at odds, the matter can drag out for years in litigation, especially if the assets are substantial.
+At best, if the Will kit is relatively clear and unambiguous, a court will grant the request.
+However, it adds time and cost – going to court is never cheap.
+At worst, if the Will is ambiguous or does not make sense because the wrong information was entered into the wrong place, it gets complicated.
+If beneficiaries are at odds, then the matter can drag out for years in litigation, especially if the assets are substantial.

 Don't Be Cheap.
 Get a Proper Will.

-While will kits can be valid, they are rife with potential hazards.
-An individual is much better off having a lawyer draft their will.
+While Will kits can be valid, they are rife with potential hazards.
+An individual is much better off having a lawyer draft their Will.
 Costs for preparation will be a fraction of the costs of an application to the court or, in a worst-case scenario, litigation.
-As the old adage goes: "an ounce of prevention is worth..."
+As the old adage goes: “an ounce of prevention is worth…”.
+So to answer my questions above: yes, Will kits are too good to be effective.

 Disclaimer - Legalese